In This Together, Right From the Start

 At the start of the pandemic, a Providence hospital treated the very first COVID-19 patient in the country, and from that moment on, the phrase “we’re in it together” took on a whole new meaning.

 Throughout these challenging times, Providence has remained steadfast in its commitment to ensure the health and wellness of Orange County.
 In the pursuit of our Mission of providing whole person care for a better world, Providence is continuing to utilize the innovative, leading-edge technology and care that has made us a nationally-recognized network of hospitals.

-Providence's St. Joseph Hospital of Orange became the first West Coast hospital to utilize the plasma of a COVID-19 survivor as an experimental treatment against the virus.
-By applying the latest in anti-viral technologies, Providence continues to help pave the way for advancements in the treatment and prevention of the coronavirus.
-More recently, our Providence St. Jude Medical Center developed an innovative COVID Long Haulers program to treat patients with persisting symptoms from the coronavirus.
+Early on in the pandemic, Providence’s St. Joseph Hospital of Orange became the first West Coast hospital to utilize the plasma of a COVID-19 survivor as an experimental treatment against the virus.
+By applying the latest in anti-viral technologies, Providence helped pave the way for advancements in the treatment and prevention of the coronavirus.
+More recently, our Providence St. Jude Medical Center developed an innovative COVID Long Haulers program to treat patients with persisting symptoms.
 At Providence, we ensure complete, whole person care no matter the road to recovery.

 Just as our Sisters of St. Joseph of Orange did more than a century ago during the 1918 flu pandemic, we are facing a health crisis with devastating impacts on our country.
 To be certain, we will emerge on the other side of the COVID-19 pandemic stronger than ever before.